flaviostutz/monolint/rules.md

 ## **module-same-contents**

-* Checks if specified files have the same content among the different modules
+* Checks if specified files have the same content among different modules
 * It doesn't complain or checks for files that aren't present on modules.
 If you need this, use rule 'module-required-files'
 * Default behavior:
-  * It will try to select the module with most files as the reference module and check the other modules's files against it  * Files checked: ["LICENSE","jest.config.js","tsconfig.json","tsconfig.eslint.json",".eslintrc.js","eslintignore",".prettierrc.js",".prettierignore"]  * Files must have the be exactly the same contents (min-similarity=100%)* With expanded configurations you can change which files are checked and the similarity threshold* Use jmespath queries (https://jmespath.org) to define which parts of the file must be equal among files using attribute "selector".
-Supported file types are yml and json (yml files are transformed into json before being checked)
+  * It will try to select the module with most files as the reference module and check the other modules's files against it  * Files checked if nothing is specified: ["LICENSE","jest.config.js","tsconfig.json","tsconfig.eslint.json",".eslintrc.js","eslintignore",".prettierrc.js",".prettierignore"]  * Files must have the be exactly the same contents (min-similarity=100%)* Expanded configuration:
+  * With expanded configurations you can change which files are checked and the similarity threshold  * Use jmespath queries (https://jmespath.org) to define which parts of the file must be equal among files using attribute "selector".
+Supported file types are yml and json (yml files are transformed into json before being checked)  * If jmespath query resolves ao a primitive attribute value, its similarity will be compared
+  * If jmespath query resolves ao an object with attributes, only the attributes that are present in both modules/files will be checked

 * Examples: